ComputationalRadiationPhysics/picongpu/docs/source/index.rst

 .. attention::
    This documentation is just getting started.
-   Please contribute via pull requests! :-)
+   Learn more about how to improve it :ref:`here <development-sphinx>` and please contribute via pull requests! :-)

 .. note::
    We also have a `wiki`_